WhileTrue-Code/task-4-salestrekker/README.md

 # task-4-salestrekker

 I was used Golang,Docker and MongoDB to finish this task.
-I know there are one "mistake".
+I know there is one "mistake".
 I set .env variables DB_USERNAME and DB_PASSWORD, because I want to imitate getting that data from configuring microservice which we can use in system to get important parameters for regular service working.